DJDavid98/VRCOSC-BluetoothHeartrate/README.md

 ### Known issues

-Sometimes Windows' Bluetooth API starts being weird and you will see a "No heartrate characteristic found" in the logs.
+Sometimes Windows' Bluetooth API starts being weird, and you will see a "No heartrate characteristic found" in the logs.
 This can happen either temporarily (and the module might recover on its own after a few seconds) or it can be a persistent issue.

+If the device cannot be connected to, the device name shown on the dropdown will blink blue/yellow.
+When this happens, try the steps below.

 ### Troubleshooting